mrodger/slope64-py/README.md

 # Slope64 — Python Rebuild

 An attempt to convert D.V.
-Griffiths' Slope64 finite element slope stability program from Fortran to Python, with the goal of making it more accessible to people who need it but can't run the original.
+Griffiths' Slope64 finite element slope stability program from Fortran to python, with the goal of making it more accessible to people who need it but can't run the original.
+Still a work in progress, I have an alternative  for now.

 ---